Modularity of two double covers of ${\mathbb P}^5$ branched along $12$ hyperplanes: Introduction

-In higher dimension, there are almost no examples.
-If the dimension of the space of cusp forms of weight $k$ and level $N$ is $1$, then the Kuga-Sato construction \cite{deligne} gives a Calabi-Yau variety realizing the form.
-Ahlgren \cite{ahlgren} in effect studies the case $k = 6, N = 4$, and Paranjape and Ramakrishnan \cite{p-r} consider several others.
-In addition, Frechette, Ono, and Papanikolas have shown \cite{fop} how to construct varieties that realize the forms of levels $2, 4, 8$ in arbitrary weight; however, in general the dimension of these spaces is not $1$ and we do not obtain a Calabi-Yau variety.
-Roberts has conjectured \cite[Conjecture 1.1]{r} that up to twist there are only finitely many newforms with rational coefficients and not of CM type (complex multiplication, i.e., for which there is an integer $N$ such that $a_p = 0$ for all primes $p$ with $\qr{N}{p} = -1$) for $k \ge 6$ and none for $k \ge 52$.
+In dimension greater than $3$ there are almost no examples of strongly rigid Calabi-Yau varieties.
+If the dimension of the space of cusp forms of weight~$k$ for $\Gamma_1(N)$ is $1$, then the Kuga-Sato construction \cite{deligne} gives a Calabi-Yau variety realizing the form.
+Ahlgren \cite{ahlgren} in effect studies the case $k = 6, N = 4$, and Paranjape and Ramakrishnan \cite{p-r} consider several others, including $k = 6, N = 3$.
+In addition, Frechette, Ono, and Papanikolas have shown \cite{fop} how to construct varieties that realize the cusp forms of level $N = 2, 4, 8$ and arbitrary weight~$k$.
+However, for $k$ even and greater than $10, 6, 4$ respectively, the dimension of the space of cusp forms of level~$N$ and weight $k$ is greater than $1$ and the variety they construct is not Calabi-Yau.
+Roberts has conjectured \cite[Conjecture 1.1]{roberts} that up to twist there are only finitely many newforms with rational coefficients and not of CM type (complex multiplication, i.e., for which there is a nonsquare integer $N$ such that $a_p = 0$ for all primes $p$ with $\qr{N}{p} = -1$) for $k \ge 6$ and none for $k \ge 52$.

-\begin{remark} In general the condition of rigidity is insufficient for the arithmetic applications.
-Even if $V$ is a rigid Calabi-Yau fivefold, its point counts over $\F_p$ may not be expressible in terms of modular forms; for example, it is possible that $h^{3,2}(V) > 0$ (recall the notation $h^{i,j}$ for $\dim H^{i,j}$), and that $H^5_{\etale}(V,\Z_\ell)$ is irreducible of dimension $>2$.
-However, we expect that if $V$ is a rigid Calabi-Yau fivefold that also satisfies the conditions $h^{2,1}(V) = h^{3,1}(V) = h^{3,2}(V) = 0$, then the number of $\F_p$-points of $V$ can be described by a formula like those above. \end{remark}